 "Consistency is key if you want to see improvements in fitness," Buckingham says.

 "Rhabdomyolysis is when you have extreme damage to the muscle," Buckingham says.
-"It breaks down and releases proteins into the blood, which can harm your heart and kidneys, and is potentially life threatening."
-Signs of rhabdomyolysis include dark red urine, severe muscle aches and weakness.
+"It breaks down and releases proteins into the blood, which can harm your heart and kidneys, and is potentially life-threatening."
+Signs of rhabdomyolysis include dark red or brown urine, severe muscle aches and weakness.

 Also consider talking to your doc if you have severe or long-lasting inner elbow pain.
 This may indicate a tendon injury, Buckingham says.
 You may have strained the tendon that attaches your biceps muscle to the bones — luckily, this usually resolves on its own.

 "It could also be a condition called tennis elbow," Mike says.
 "It is often due to overuse of the forearm muscle and is extremely treatable."
-According to the American Academy of Orthopaedic Surgeons, the vast majority of people with tennis elbow feel better with rest, over-the-counter pain meds and physical therapy.
+The vast majority of people with tennis elbow feel better with rest, over-the-counter pain meds and physical therapy, according to the American Academy of Orthopaedic Surgeons.

 When Will I Be Able to Straighten My Arm Again?

 Most likely in a day or two.
-Still, things could draw on a bit more, depending the type and overall volume of your recent training session, Mike says.
+Still, things could draw on a bit longer, depending on the type and overall volume of your recent training session, Mike says.
 “It also depends partly on genetics, and partly on how well you are resting and recovering," Buckingham adds.

 If you're so sore that you can't move, it's probably best to consult a medical professional, as you may have injured yourself during your workout.